 - 1. Prepare for the Advanced Placement Chemistry Exam by exploring the basic concepts of chemistry through lecture, laboratory and problem solving. - 2.
 Be exposed to a college level course that is the equivalent of a general chemistry course taken during the first year of college by those pursuing a science major. - 3.
-Study in great detail topics such as structure of matter, kinetic theory of gases, chemical equilibrium, thermodynamics, acids and bases and electrochemistry. - Laboratory experiences are student-directed and inquiry-based, providing opportunities for students to design plans for experiments, collect data, apply mathematical routines, and refine testable explanations and predictions.
+Study in great detail topics such as structure of matter, kinetic theory of gasses, chemical equilibrium, thermodynamics, acids and bases and electrochemistry. - 4.
+Complete laboratory experiences that are student-directed and inquiry-based.